 Parent Leadership Initiative

-We train parents across the state to advocate for programs and policies that strengthen families and communities.
-Using their own experiences, parents are informing decisions that impact children and families and transforming community practice.
+The Parent Leadership Tennessee initiative provides parents and practitioners across the state the opportunity to advocate for programs and policies that strengthen families and communities.
+Using their own unique experiences, parents are informing decisions that impact children and families and transforming community practice.

 Stewards of Children Trainings